 C) Use ride-sharing apps Uber or Lyft.
 Just prepare for waiting and surge pricing, which isn’t that bad.
 I’ve walked somewhere downtown to grab some food and let the surge pricing settle out.
 Easy!

 E is for Embrace the insanity: Memphis in May is a giant, month-long party, so treat it as such.
 There’s no point in getting upset about little things (weather, drunk people, waiting, road closures, whatever).
 Take a deep breath and reach a place of acceptance and tolerance for the festival’s inborn quirks and you’ll have a great time no matter what.

 F is for food: There are food vendors of all kinds – ice cream, vendor (not competition) barbecue, tacos, funnel cake, lemonade, Pronto Pups – at all of the MIM events at Tom Lee Park.
 Make it your mission to try one of everything.
-Last year I got to try this mac ‘n’ cheese eggroll from a food truck.
+Check out some of the awesome food vendors from BSMF 2019 here.

 G is also for galoshes, aka Rain Boots: The weather is unpredictable, and you’re not going to want to walk around in flip flops (or heels – c’mon people, use some common sense) so go with some sneakers you don’t mind getting muddy, or the traditional shoe of Memphis in May: the mighty rainboot.
 I’d take some plastic ponchos as well.